-All third year students are required to take the Qualifying Paper Seminar which guides students through the process of producing an original research paper of high quality.
+All third-year students are required to take the Qualifying Paper Seminar, which guides students through the process of producing an original research paper of high quality.

-Students must complete 6 elective courses, which may be chosen from those 1000-level courses designated as Conference Courses in Courses of Instruction; 2000-level courses; 3000-level individual reading courses; or workshops (students are required to take two credits of workshops).
+Students must complete 6 elective courses, which may be chosen from those 1000-level courses designated as Conference Courses in Courses of Instruction; 2000-level courses; 3000-level individual reading courses; or workshops (students are required to take two workshops).
 Students can receive no more than two elective credits for workshops.
 Courses from other departments that are cross-listed under Sociology in Courses of Instruction will count toward meeting the elective requirement.
 This requirement is normally completed by the end of the second year of residency and must be met by the end of the third year of residency.

 Doctoral students are required to enroll in two workshops during their graduate careers.
 Sociology workshops are offered on a credit/non-credit basis only and attendance is required to receive course credit.
 See detailed information regarding PhD Workshops.